JairDavid/Console-GUI-Hardware-Store/README.md

 This was a project from my highschool, It consists of a system that can manage the inventory of a hardware store, performing basic operations (CRUD) using a text plain database.

+#Pending

+I need to refactor the code, I made this program 4 years ago when I was learning OOP in my high school

 ## Launch

 Open Main.exe to launch the console app, make you sure to download all the files.